kudobuilder/kudo/docs/examples/apache-zookeeper.md

 zk-deploy-392770000   11s
 ```

-The statefulset defined in the `FrameworkVersion` comes up with 3 pods:
+The statefulset defined in the `OperatorVersion` comes up with 3 pods:

 ```bash
 $ kubectl get statefulset zk-zk